 $500,000 Judgment for Client Given Wrong Medication by Pharmacist

 On September 19, 2019, the Clark Law Firm, P.C. obtained a $500,000 judgment in Essex County on behalf of a client who was negligently provided the wrong medication by her pharmacist.
+Defective medication cases in New Jersey are common and we fight for our clients.

 In June of 2016, our client’s treating doctor wrote her a prescription for Zoloft, an anti-depressant medication.
 When our client went to her pharmacist to have the prescription filled, the pharmacy negligently provided her with the anti-psychotic medication, Seroquel.